adult MEW GULL

 Apologies for the poor images, for which we'll blame the fading light, snow showers, and wind :) All photos are digiscoped and entirely unaltered (except for cropping).

-Field impressions were very pro L. c. brachyrhynchus, but this one requires more research and opinions are subject to change!
+I'm not really sure which form this is, honestly.
+Not looking right for "Common" Gull, we considered other (both North American and Asian) subspecies in the field.
 ID complicated by the possibility that this is the same bird seen in the area a month and a half ago.
 Please leave a comment below with any thoughts/impressions.
 Please check out James' photos too, which show a hint of the upperwing pattern and one shot behind a Ring-billed Gull.

 Expect updates on this bird in the near future.